 The online preparation and lodgement system for development applications.

-- SARA mapping online system
+- DA mapping system

 Geographic Information Systems mapping to support development application preparation.

 This document provides all the state's criteria for assessment in one document.